daniel-keogh/graph-theory/OVERVIEW.md

 ### Finite Automata

 Like regular expressions, finite automata are tools for describing patterns in text.
-In fact, any regular expression can be converted into an equivalant finite automaton which recognises the same set of strings.
+In fact, any regular expression can be converted into an equivalent finite automaton which recognises the same set of strings.

 A finite automaton is made up of several parts: